IS IT SAFE TO TRAVEL TO EGYPT? (2023 UPDATE)

 If that seems costly, he explains that seeing it right means you may not need to come back and see it again – though he certainly encourages you to.

 The State Department has rated Egypt as a level-three (exercise increased caution) country, because of a combination of factors, including COVID-19 and terrorist threats.

 There is a do-not-travel recommendation for the Sinai Peninsula (except for the resort city of Sharm El-Sheikh), the Western Desert, and most border areas.

-Egypt’s status did not change after a December 2018 bus attack in Giza that killed three Asian tourists; instead, the rating and the incident reinforce the reality that infrequent attacks on tourists occur, though the chances are small of a tourist becoming a victim.
+Egypt’s status did not change after terrorist attacks in 2018 and 2019; instead, the rating and the incident reinforce the reality that infrequent attacks on tourists occur, though the chances are small of a tourist becoming a victim.